mhdevop/CABulkDownloader/README.md

 ## NOTES
 Just a few things to consider before using:

-- My code is not "modular" or in a "function" which it very could/should be
+- My code is not "modular" or in a "function" which it very well could/should be
 - Major credit to pspete for amazing PowerShell modules: https://github.com/pspete/
 - Make sure you edit ALL the variables at the top of the script to match your environment
 - Check for any "Change me" items in the script for your environment